emm-jay-ahh/terminal_t1a3/README.md

 ![Scan Network](https://github.com/emm-jay-ahh/terminal_t1a3/blob/main/app_images/matthew-rooney-T1A3-scan_network.jpg)

+Scan Network requires that we enter a Network and Subnet in the following format 10.0.0.1/24

+This tool is great for scouting out all live hosts on a network.

+It returns the IP Address in use and the associated MAC tied to it.

+Error:
+No actual errors will display; however, if you input the incorrect network, the results returned will be empty.
+Double-check the network and subnet and try again.

+Please also note that I have a 1-second timeout on un-returned packets.
+This is to avoid the tool from 'hanging' as it waits for a return packet that will never actually be returned.
+High network latency can cause a further issue in returning host IPs that are alive and have gone beyond the 1 second threshold.

 <br />

-To exit net-tools you can select and enter Quit/Exit or use the shortcut key [q]
+To exit netwhack you can select and enter Quit/Exit or use the shortcut key [q]

 ## Control Flow Diagram

 ## Implementation Plan

+------------- NEED TO ADD IN TRELLO STUFF --------------
+------------- NEED TO ADD IN TEST RESULTS --------------

 ## Status Updates